keatinl1/nl_mpc_wind_turbine/README.md

 The tube-based robust NMPC was able to handle bounded disturbances, which is advantageous given the uncertain nature of wind.
 But this was at the cost of higher computation because of the need to solve two NMPC problems.

 The neural controller was resource-intensive to train, performed poorly in practice, violating constraints in some instances.
-Access to high-performance compute resources would enable more and faster training; without this, neural control is not a reliable alternative..
+Access to high-performance compute resources would enable more and faster training; without this, neural control is not a reliable alternative.

 <p align="center">
   <kbd>